Tsedtopia/final_project/README.md

 ○	Deep model: R² value for y_train = .80 and y_test .70
 The results were slightly varied due to the nature of the algorithm but the average accuracy score across different indicators is 82%.
 P-value – testing the null hypothesis

+# Findings

+Similar outcomes for both train and test.
+The indicators that were most corelated to Fractionalized elites were: P1: State Legitimacy and
+C3: Group Grievance and
+X1: External Intervention

 ![](p-value_outcome_sample.png)